Emily Thornton Charles

 Emily Thornton Charles (Thornton; pen name, Emily Hawthorne; March 21, 1845 – April 25, 1895) was a 19th-century American poet, journalist, editor, and newspaper founder.
 Married in 1861 and widowed eight years later, she was left with two children to support.
-In 1874, she began a successful career as a journalist, at first as correspondent and reporter for various newspapers, and later as editor.
-She was associate editor of the book entitled Eminent men of Indiana.
-In 1881, she became managing editor of the Washington World and was the founder, manager and editor of the National Veteran at Washington, D.C.
-She was actively identified with the National woman suffrage convention, the Woman's National Press Association, and the Society of American Authors.
-Her published writings, under the pseudonym "Emily Hawthorne," include Hawthorne Blossoms (1876); and Lyrical Poems, Songs, Pastorals, War Poems, and Madrigals (1886).
-Charles favored woman's suffrage.
+In 1874, she began a successful career as a journalist, at first a correspondent and reporter for various newspapers, and later as editor.
+She was the associate editor of the book entitled Eminent men of Indiana.
+In 1881, she became managing editor of the Washington World and was the founder, manager, and editor of the National Veteran at Washington, D.C.
+She was actively identified with the National Woman Suffrage Convention, the Woman's National Press Association, and the Society of American Authors.
+Her published writings, under the pseudonym "Emily Hawthorne," include Hawthorne Blossoms (1876), and Lyrical Poems, Songs, Pastorals, War Poems, and Madrigals (1886).
+Charles favored women's Suffrage.

 Early life and family

-Emily Thornton was born in Lafayette, Indiana, March 21, 1845, She comes of English ancestors, the Thorntons and Parkers.
+Emily Thornton was born in Lafayette, Indiana, on March 21, 1845.
+She comes from English ancestors, the Thorntons and Parkers.
 On the paternal side, the Thorntons were noted as original thinkers.
 Her great-grandfather, Elisha Thornton, carried a sword in the American Revolutionary War.
 Her grandfather, also Elisha Thornton, resident of Sodus, New York, served in the War of 1812.
-Her father, James M. Thornton, served in the Union Army and died during the American Civil War in 1864, and of her two brothers, Charles lost his life in the Civil War. and Gardner served in Harrison's regiment.
+Her father, James M. Thornton, served in the Union Army and died during the American Civil War in 1864, and of her two brothers, Charles lost his life in the Civil War, and Gardner served in Harrison's regiment.
 The Parkers, her maternal ancestors, were among the early Puritans.
 Deacon Edmund Parker settled in Reading, Massachusetts, about 1719, the family removing thereafter to Pepperell, Massachusetts, which town they helped to found.
 For more than a century, from father to son, the Parkers were deacons and leaders of the choir in the Congregational Church.
 When Emily's grandfather married, the couple took a wedding journey in a sleigh to find a new home in Lyons, New York, taking with them their household goods.
 Twenty years later, their daughter, Harriet Parker, was married to James M. Thornton, a civil engineer, son of Elisha.
 The young couple moved to Lafayette, where Mr. Thornton established a large manufactory.

 Emily Thornton was educated in the free schools of Indianapolis.
 As a child in school, she attracted attention by the excellence of her written exercises and her original manner of handling given subjects.